 Expectations of an Enrolled Student

-Students who do not complete the Qualifying Core Courses in the first four years will be dismissed from the program.
-A Qualifying Core Course must be retaken if a “C+” or below is earned.
-One and only one Qualifying Core Course may be retaken to remain in the program.
-A grade of “C+” or below on more than one Qualifying Core Course will result in dismissal from the program.
+A required course must be retaken if a “C+” or below is earned.
+One and only one required course may be retaken to remain in the program.
+A grade of “C+” or below on more than one course will result in dismissal from the program.

-It is the student’s responsibility, in consultation with their major professor, to make certain all requirements of the department and the Graduate School are fulfilled.
+It is the student’s responsibility, in consultation with their major professor, to make certain all requirements of the area, department, and the Graduate School are fulfilled.
 The graduate coordinator in charge of graduate student records maintains a file for each graduate student.